jfrog/terraform-provider-project/docs/resources/group.md

 - `name` (String) The name of an artifactory group.
 - `project_key` (String) The key of the project to which the group should be assigned to.
-- `roles` (Set of String) List of pre-defined Project or custom roles
+- `roles` (Set of String) List of pre-defined Project or custom roles.
+Must have at least 1 role, e.g. 'Viewer'

 ### Read-Only